megwil/au-privacy-policy/au-privacy_policy.md

 **Optional Topic**

-This topic explains [who third parties are](https://github.com/lawpatch/dictionary/blob/master/third_party.md) and how the provider collects their information. **If the provider doesn’t collect information from third parties, you can remove this topic.**
+This topic explains how the provider collects people’s information from [third parties](https://github.com/lawpatch/dictionary/blob/master/third_party.md). **If the provider doesn’t collect information from third parties, you can remove this topic.**

 Here’s an example of how this topic works.
-When Dilruk logs into his favourite news site, he sees a "sign in with Facebook" button.
-Dilruk clicks that button and Facebook receives information about him via his activities on the news site.
+Sasha runs a news site.
+When Dilruk logs into Sasha’s news site, Dilruk sees a "sign in with Facebook" button.
+Dilruk clicks that button and the news site receives information about him from Facebook.
+In her privacy policy, Sasha should include Facebook as third party that her news site collects personal information from.

-Essentially, this topic covers situations in which the provider receives information about individuals from other sources (like the news site).
+Essentially, this topic covers situations in which the provider receives information about individuals from other sources (like Facebook).

 ### Provider collects some Personal Information from third parties.